thaiphan/magento-s3/README.md

 Complex file syncing between multiple servers is now a thing of the past with this extension.
 All your servers will be able to share the one S3 bucket as the single source of media.

-### Easy integration with CloudFlare CDN
+### Easy integration with CloudFlare and CloudFront CDN

-CloudFront CDN supports using S3 as an origin server so you can significantly reduce load on your servers. https://miketabor.com/how-to-host-a-static-website-using-aws-s3-and-Cloudflare/
+CloudFront and Cloudflare CDNs supports using S3 as an origin server so you can significantly reduce load on your servers. https://miketabor.com/how-to-host-a-static-website-using-aws-s3-and-Cloudflare/

 Installation